 Training and development

-The Inspector-General’s Employment Guidelines reinforce the Inspector-General’s commitment to staff development.
-As well as providing internal staff training on an ad hoc basis, the Inspector-General financially supports individual staff members who wish to complete post-graduate courses or attend specific development opportunities.
-Some staff members have continued working towards finalising Masters studies during the year.
+The Office of the IGT's Employment Guidelines reinforce the IGT's commitment to staff development.
+As well as providing internal staff training on an ad hoc basis, the IGT financially supports individual staff members who wish to complete post-graduate courses or attend specific development opportunities.

-Table 5 details the number of staff employed by the Office of Inspector-General of Taxation, by category and gender.
+Table 4 details the number of staff employed by the Office of IGT, by category and gender.
 All staff are employed under the Public Service Act 1999.
-However the Inspector-General is a statutory appointee.
+However the IGT is a statutory appointee.

 Note: IGT staff are employed on an ongoing full-time basis.